 - 3 points in one category

-In all cases, students have a minimum point requirement to meet but there is no limit on the number of Engaged Learning points they can earn.
+In all cases, students have a minimum point requirement but there isn’t a maximum number of Engaged Learning points they can earn.
 The more they earn, the more robust, revealing and interesting their EL transcript will be.

-There are four ways students can earn Engaged Learning points:
+There are six ways students can earn Engaged Learning points:

 - Complete an approved Engaged Learning Course

 - Course credits equate to EL points, with a maximum of three (3) points awarded for any one course.
 Courses completed at other universities cannot be used to earn points.
-At the end of each semester once grades are submitted and posted, Engaged Learning points get posted to DegreeWorks and on the Engaged Learning transcript.
-This make take up to two weeks after the end of the semester to be accomplished.
+At the end of each semester after grades are submitted and posted, Engaged Learning points get posted to DegreeWorks and on the Engaged Learning transcript.
+It may take up to one week after the end of the semester for the points to be posted.

-- Accrue hours in an approved Engaged Learning Experience
+- Accrue hours in an Engaged Learning Experience

-- Experience participation hours may be performed at any time, during any semester, while a student is active at Rider.
-Experience hours performed while not an active student will not earn points.
+- Experience participation hours may be performed at any time, during any semester or break, while a student is active at Rider.
+Experience hours performed while not an active student do not count.
 If needed, hours may be accumulated across semesters or academic years until the hours total 20 or more.
 20 is the minimum number of hours needed to earn one EL point.

 - 20 – 49 hours = 1 point; 50 – 99 hours = 2 points; 100+ hours = 3 points

-- Division I Athletic Team Membership Earns Engaged Learning Points
+- Division I Athletic Team Membership Earns Engaged Learning Point

 - Participate in Community Service

-- Currently, reflection sessions are being held using Zoom and students must register in BroncNation for the session they want to attend.
-Available sessions are listed on the Events page in BroncNation each semester.
-Attendance at no more than 3 reflections sessions will be required but students are encouraged to continue to perform community service throughout their years at Rider.
+- Reflection sessions are listed on the Events page in BroncNation each semester.
+Students must register in BroncNation for the session they want to attend.
+Attendance at no more than 3 reflections sessions will be required but students are encouraged to continue to perform community service.

-- Note: Service Learning trips are not submitted as community service but are submitted as an experience as described in 2. above Students must complete the experience form named CCE: Service Trip Coordinator or Participant, found in BroncNation.
+- Service Learning trips are not submitted as community service but are submitted as an experience as described above.
+Students must complete the experience form named CCE: Service Trip Coordinator or Participant, found in BroncNation.

 - Complete the New Student Engagement Experience

-- Created for freshmen and transfer students holding freshmen status to complete during their first full year at Rider, the NSEE provides an easy way for new students to earn one point while becoming familiar with all that Rider has to offer.
-No matter which semester is their first (Fall, Spring, Summer) new students have one full year to earn this experience point.
+- Created for freshmen and first-year transfer students to complete during their first full year at Rider, the NSEE provides an easy way for new students to earn one point while becoming familiar with Rider.
+No matter which semester is their first (Fall, Spring, or Summer) new students have one full year to earn this experience point.
+To assist students in keeping track of details for the events they have attended, an Event Tracking Form is available for download on the Engaged Learning website.

-- To earn one (1) point in the Civic and Community Engagement category, students must attend six (6) campus events (and/or virtual events offered throughout the pandemic) that fall into the themes listed below, with a maximum of two (2) events from any one theme:
+- To earn one (1) point in the Civic and Community Engagement category, students must attend six (6) Rider events that are then placed into the themes listed below, with a maximum of two (2) events in any one theme:

 - Sporting Event/Intramurals